Rbn3D/GTAV_Handling_Mixer/README.md

 * Mix value Factor => Interpotate property
 * Use A => Take value from A handling
 * Use B => Take value from B handling
+* Use Min => Take value from those handling that as a higher value for the current property
+* Use Max => Take value from those handling that as a lower value for the current property
 * Fixed Value.
 * Value Offset
 * Value Multiplier